Struggling to Calculate Percentage in Excel? Here’s How to Do It!

 That’s it!
 You’ve calculated a percentage in Excel using the simple =Part/Total formula and formatted the result as a percentage.

-When you want to figure out how much two values change from one another in relation to the starting value, computing the percentage of variation is helpful.
-An illustration is given below:
+When you want to figure out how much two values change from one another in relation to the starting value, calculating the percentage of variation is an important step.
+This is particularly useful in scenarios like comparing sales growth, price changes, or performance metrics.
+Here's a step-by-step guide to calculate the percentage of variation in Excel:

-Step 6: Cell C1 in Excel will show the outcome of the calculation of the variation’s percentage.
-In the given scenario, the result will be 50, signifying a 50% rise from the starting value of 100 to the final value of 150.
+After pressing Enter, cell C1 will display the outcome of the calculation.
+In this case, the result will be 50, indicating a 50% increase from the starting value of 100 to the final value of 150.

 Also Read: Ribbon in Excel: A Comprehensive Guide to Explore in 2025